We will start a new project on "Schools around the world". Students through exchanges and discussions will learn about different schools worldwide.

 By the end of this project student will have:

-gotten familiar with the features of our wiki
+• gotten familiar with the features on our wiki

 at 4:40 am on Jun 12, 2009